justeat/gulp-build-fozzie/README.md

   Default: `true`

+  This can also be controlled using the `--noStripDebug` flag.
+When this flag is added, `console.log()` statements will not be removed for production builds.

+  #### Examples:

+  `gulp scripts:bundle --prod --noStripDebug`

+  This would generate the JS files as part of a production build, but would still include `console.log()` statements.
+Intended for QA releases.

+  `gulp scripts:bundle --prod`

+  This is a normal production build and would not include `console.log()` statements.

+  `gulp scripts:bundle --noStripDebug`

-  When set to `false`, this will prevent `console.log()` statements from being removed for production builds. **For non-production builds, this has no effect: you will still get debug statements even if you've set this to `true`.**
+  **For non-production builds, the flag has no effect: you will still get debug statements even if include the flag.**

 ### `img`